-How much do plumbers charge?
+How much do plumbers cost in 2022?

 How much a local plumber will charge depends on several factors, including